wzhudev/reverse-linear-sync-engine/README.md

 ];
 ```

+A delta packet includes one or more actions, each identified by an `action` type.
+All possible types are:

+1. `I` for insertion
+2. `U` for updating
+3. `A` for archive
+4. `D` for deletion
+5. `C` for covering
+6. `G` for changing SyncGroups
+7. `S` for changing SyncGroups
+8. `V` for unarchive

+`ng.applyDelta` is responsible for handling delta packets.

 When applying a delta, it might conflict with local changes (transactions).
 For updating actions and transactions, LSE needs to rebase transactions onto the model modified by the action.
 This starts with the `TransactionQueue.rebaseTransactions` method.

 LSE rebase all transactions in a specific order: `completedButUnsyncedTransactions`, `executingTransactions`, `queuedTransactions`, and `persistedTransactionsEnqueue`, as mentioned earlier.
 In terms of rebasing, it: